TheDoomfire/chooseinvesting/src/blog/list-of-financial-movies-tv-series-and-documentaries.md

 </figcaption>
 </figure>

-Way back before the great recession, it takes place.
-This movie is loosely based on characters from The Wolf of Wallstreet.
+Way back before the great recession.
+When corporate fraud and stuff like that got built up.

+This movie is loosely based on characters from The Wolf of Wall Street.
+But plays out before the fact and not after as in The Wolf of Wall Street

 Based on a <b>true story</b>